acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/forms/button.md

 # Button

-The buttons come in several shapes, sizes and colors.
-Use the click events for attaching myClicks to it and see the examples below for the various renderings.
+The Button component can be displayed in several shapes, sizes and colors.

 <div className="option-list">